 The programme will offer a pathway which allows progression through the service as patients recover.
 Hazelwood Unit offers a higher level of relational security and is suitable for people who are actively self-harming or unstable.
 Rosewood Unit, which will open in the next month, will be a step-down unit and offer a lower level of relational security.
 It will be suitable for patients who are more stable, engaged in recovery and not actively self-harming.

 Since its inception in November 2010 the Sandalwood Programme has achieved:

 - A substantial reduction in the use of psychotropic medication

 - A significant reduction in the levels of observation required

 - A reduction of 44% in the number of restraints required

 - An increase in the amount and scope of Section 17 leave

 - A number of people well enough and waiting to be transferred to the step-down unit

-BPD is present in just under 1% of the population* and presents with high levels of emotional distress, repeated crises, high levels of self-harm, suicidal intent and impulsive aggression.
+BPD is present in just under 1% of the population* and causes individuals to present with high levels of emotional distress, repeated crises, high levels of self-harm, suicidal intent and impulsive aggression.
 Patients with a severe form of this disorder are frequent users of mental health services.
 They are often admitted to inpatient units under the Mental Health Act because of high risk factors.

-Prof Bruce Moore, Medical Director at the Priory Hospital Middleton St George said: “Many services find it difficult to offer treatment for BPD as the recommended treatments are specialist, resource intensive and often require a long-term commitment from all stakeholders.
+Professor Bruce Moore, Medical Director at Priory Hospital Middleton St George said: “Many services find it difficult to offer treatment for BPD as the recommended treatments are specialist, resource intensive and often require a long-term commitment from all stakeholders.